-I am consulting on strategies for devising and developing digital projects and user interactions in different industries and have expertise in design methods for collaboration and co-creation.
+I am an industry consultant on strategies for devising and developing digital projects and user interactions and have expertise in design methods for collaboration and co-creation.

 – User Experience and User Interface design for multi-sensory body-based interactions in Mixed Reality environments.

 What is important to consider in the design of body-based interactions?

 How can we smoothly augment the senses, bodily and gestural abilities, and utilise our existing (tacit) embodied skills in a world fused with digital technology?
 What is lost, transformed, gained, and confused in the transfer from the analogue to the digital (work)space?

 Primary areas of interest for this research are games and cultural heritage.

 – Play as a method for interactive cartography design

 I explore the design of playful interactions in interactive cartographies/platforms for collective archive.
 An interdisciplinary collaboration between myself and Dr Beatriz Cantinho (Performance Studies).

 My design approach is holistic and experiential where the designer embeds and immerses herself in the design process and perceives it as an educational and transformative experience rather than participating in it as a design expert.

 I enjoy being part of a design team as I believe that innovation is a collaborative effort and mutual inspiration is fundamental to this.